 Forty minutes from this junction brings the huge helicopter clearing just before Te Matawai Hut.
 This hut sleeps about 20, has water tanks and a toilet.

-Forty minutes river travel to the Junction of the north and south branches of the Ohau, and 80 minutes further to the hut.
-In heavy rain the river quickly becomes impassable, and the route out from the tops is via Butcher Saddle and down Gable End Ridge, or (longer) via Waiopehu.
+Forty minutes river travel to the Junction of the north and south branches of the Ōhau, and 80 minutes further to the hut.
+In heavy rain the river quickly becomes impassable, and the route out from the tops is via Butcher Saddle and down Gable End Ridge, or (longer) via Waiopehu; from South Ōhau Hut, Gable End track can be gained directly by a route starting 100 metres up Butchers Creek.

-From the Junction, a short gorge in the South Ohau is passed almost immediately, then 30 minutes of easy river travel gives way to 30 minutes of bouldery gorge travel.
-Once past a small stream from the TR the going becomes easier for the final 20 minutes to South Ohau Hut site: 2 hours from Blackwater Junction.
-Sleeps 12, water from the stream, has a toilet.
+From the Junction, a short gorge in the South Ōhau is passed almost immediately, then 30 minutes of easy river travel gives way to 30 minutes of bouldery gorge travel.
+Once past a small stream from the TR the going becomes easier for the final 20 minutes to the South Ōhau Hut: 2 hours from Blackwater Junction.
+Sleeps 12, water from the stream, has a toilet. [revised 2017]

-From the junction of North and South Ohau, a short gorge section leads to easier going in the North Ohau and to the new (2008) 4 bunk hut (Topo50 BN33 033 930, NZMS260 S25 133 547) in a good hour.
-The upper reaches and eastern faces of this stream were seriously damaged by the 1936 storm, and much of the spur travel remains rough.
+From the confluence of North and South Ōhau (40 minutes from Blackwater Junction), a short gorge section – one waist-deep pool – leads to somewhat easier going in the North Ōhau and to the North Ōhau Hut (Topo50 BN33 033 930) in 75 minutes.
+The upper reaches and eastern faces of this stream were seriously damaged by the 1936 storm, but while some lower slopes remain scrubby, tree-growth has rendered many spurs passable again. [revised February 2018]

-Inwards: Deception Spur lies between the North and South branches of the Ohau, 40 minutes above Blackwater Junction.
+Inwards: Deception Spur lies between the North and South branches of the Ōhau, 40 minutes above Blackwater Junction.
 This spur is nowadays a route only, though it was a common track before the 1936 storm.
-This route to the Mangahao may be re-opened some day.
-Quite rough low down, the spur soon becomes a steep climb through windthrow and lawyer, and passes a couple of minor saddles before emerging on the main ridge near 865, just past an open stretch.
+Quite steep as far as .357, the spur is currently well cleared, passing a couple of minor saddles before emerging on the main ridge near .865.
 About 2˝ hours.
+(A used route to the North Ōhau Hut starts 500 metres ENE along the ridge.) [revised February 2019]

 Outwards: On the outward journey, this spur is picked up on the TL of the Mangahao, upstream of a tiny creek, just up from the old Avalanche Flats hut site.
-Deception Spur will provide no problem to those adequately versed in bushcraft.
+Deception Spur is marked at its top by a cairn and discs; it will provide no problem to those adequately versed in bushcraft.

 This is a most important escape route from the Northern Tararuas in wet weather.
 About 2˝–3 hours from Richards Knob to Blackwater Junction.